cslarsen/mandelbrot-js/README.md

 Vanilla Mandelbrot Set renderer in HTML5 canvas and javascript.

-This code running in action can be seen at https://csl.name/mandelbrot
+This code running in action can be seen at https://csl.name/mandelbrot and you can read about it on https://csl.name/post/mandelbrot-rendering/

 Author
 ------